 The memorial structure at the center of the National Memorial for Peace and Justice is constructed of over 800 corten steel monuments, one for each county in the United States where a racial terror lynching took place.
 The names of the lynching victims are engraved on the monuments.
 In the six-acre park surrounding the memorial is a field of identical monuments, waiting to be claimed and installed in the counties they represent.
 Over time, the National Memorial will serve as a report on which parts of the country have confronted the truth of this terror and which have not.

 EJI is inviting counties across the country to claim their monuments and install them in their permanent homes in the counties they represent.
 Eventually, this process will change the built environment of the Deep South and beyond to more honestly reflect our history.
-EJI staff are in conversation with dozens of communities seeking to claim their monuments, sharing historical and educational material with community members, encouraging participation from communities of color, and working with partners to find an appropriate geographic location for each monument to ensure that the process of claiming monuments helps local communities engage with this history in a constructive and meaningful way.
+EJI staff are in conversation with dozens of communities seeking to claim their monuments, and we look forward to supporting these efforts to help local communities engage with this history in a constructive way.

 We anticipate that monuments will become available for communities to claim beginning in 2019.
-In the meantime, we encourage those interested in claiming a monument to consider participating in our programs to place a historical marker and conduct a soil collection, which will allow communities to gain perspective and experience that we believe is crucial to managing the monument retrieval process wisely, effectively, and meaningfully.
+As a meaningful step towards participating in this initiative, we encourage those interested in claiming a monument to consider participating our programs to place a historical marker and to conduct a soil collection, which will allow communities to gain perspective and experience that we believe is crucial to managing the monument retrieval process wisely and effectively.